muskanbagrecha/CL-documentation/readme.md

 ### Slider

-Ratings are used to show the user the rating of a product or service.
+Sliders can be used to select between a range of values.

-You will find the following types of _Ratings_ on
+You will find the following types of _Slider_ on https://fashgram-ui-documentation.netlify.app/slider.html

-> Read only ratings

-> Interactive ratings
+> Price sliders

 ---